 To ensure that the current 21 percent rate is reflected in these utilities' transmission revenue requirements, the orders direct these utilities to either propose revisions to their transmission rates to reflect the tax rate change or to show cause why they should not be required to do so.
 Although FERC generally does not permit single-issue ratemaking, the show-cause orders indicate that FERC will consider proposals to review these tax-rate-related revisions on a single-issue basis.

-The utilities named in the show-cause orders must submit their responses by May 14, 2018.
+The utilities named in the show-cause orders were given until May 14, 2018 to submit their responses.